softwaresaved/automated_testing/README.md

     actual = np.loadtxt("freqs2013.dat")
     expected = np.loadtxt("testoracle/freqs2013.dat")
     np.testing.assert_equal(expected, actual, \
         "freqs2013.dat not equal to testoracle/freqs2013.dat")

 [numpy.loadtxt](http://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html) loads a file assumed to contain numerical data.
-It skips the lines beginning with # by default, as it treats these as comments. [numpy.testing.assert_equal](http://docs.scipy.org/doc/numpy/reference/generated/numpy.testing.assert_equal.html) checks that the given data is equal in its dimensions (e.g. number of rows and columns) and its values.
+It skips the lines beginning with #, as it treats these as comments. [numpy.testing.assert_equal](http://docs.scipy.org/doc/numpy/reference/generated/numpy.testing.assert_equal.html) checks that the given data is equal in its dimensions (e.g. number of rows and columns) and its values.

 ## Exploit knowledge about the output data

 Another advantage of checking our output files against our test oracle in-code is we can implement checks that exploit the knowledge of the data and how it is structured.
-For example, if our output data files included a time-stamp recording information about when the data was created e.g.
+For example, suppose our output data files included a time-stamp recording information about when the data was created:

     DateCreated: 2015-28-01 17:34

-then we'd want to exclude this from our comparisons with the output files in our test oracle, which would most likely have different time-stamps.
+We'd want to exclude this from our comparisons with the output files in our test oracle, which would most likely have different time-stamps.
 Instead, we would check for the existence of this      DateCreated entry in the output files, and check that its value is a valid time-stamp.

-### Decide what it means for output files to be equal
+## Decide what it means for output files to be equal

 We may wish to distinguish between the form and content of our files.
 For example, the two [JSON](http://www.json.org/) files [json/machine_readable.jsn](./json/machine_readable.jsn) and [json/human_readable.jsn](./json/human_readable.jsn) contain the same information, only one is formatted to be more readable by us.
 That they are semantically equivalent can be seem if we load them into Python.
 We can create an interactive Python session and import Python's [json](https://docs.python.org/2/library/json.html) library: